Czech lands in the High Middle Ages: The Mixed Era

 In 1273, German princes elected Count Rudolf of Habsburg as king, opposed by Ottokar II of Bohemia.
 Weakened, Ottokar was forced to resign from the Alpine countries, and war was declared against him.
 On 26 August 1278, in the Battle on the Marchfeld, Ottokar II was defeated and killed.

 Rudolf of Habsburg attempted to use the death of the powerful ruler to weaken the Czech state.
-Circumstances were in his favour because Wenceslas II, son of Ottokar II and his second wife Kunigunda of Halych and heir to the throne, was still a minor.
+Circumstances were in his favour because Wenceslaus II, son of Ottokar II and his second wife Kunigunda of Halych and heir to the throne, was still a minor.
 Otto of Brandenburg was appointed his guardian and took over the administration of Bohemia, while Rudolf took control of Moravia.
 However, the Brandenburg garrisons treated the Bohemian territory as a conquered one and looted substantially, which contributed to rapid legal as well as economic decline, exacerbated by crop failure and consequent famine in 1281 and 1282.

 In this difficult situation, Bohemian nobles attempted to calm the situation at negotiations in Prague in 1281, declaring a fight against criminality and the introduction of strict order in the country.
 This was the first meeting where important status was given to the representatives of the Old Town of Prague and the Church.
 Provincial assemblies then became important forums of noble politicians and it became customary to invite representatives of the Old Town and the Church to key meetings.
 Throughout the second half of the 13th and the 14th century the provincial court became increasingly important for the activities of noblemen in the Kingdom of Bohemia.
 The provincial court sat in Prague and ruled on matters of penal and proprietary law.
 It also kept official books, known as provincial books.
 Provincial books for Moravia were kept in Brno and Olomouc from 1348.

-The king, Wenceslas II, under the supervision of his guardian in Brandenburg, was not yet twelve when he returned to his homeland in 1283.
-Therefore, he submitted to the influence of his mother Kunigunda and her lover Zavis of Falkenstein (husband from 1285), a member of the Krumlov branch of Vitkovci.
+The king, Wenceslaus II, under the supervision of his guardian in Brandenburg, was not yet twelve when he returned to his homeland in 1283.
+Therefore, he submitted to the influence of his mother Kunigunda and her lover Záviš of Falkenstein (husband from 1285), a member of the Krumlov branch of Vítkovci.